Bartosz383/Bartosz383/README.md

 🔭 I am a student of Mechanical Engineering at the Poznan University of Technology, Poland

-🌱 I’m currently learning Python, C# and Unity Engine and studing mechanical engineering
+🌱 I’m currently learning Python, C# and Unity Engine, Unreal Engine and studing mechanical engineering

 👀 I’m interested in 3D printing, soft robotics, programming, sports, fantasy and history